Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 That being said, adding resources, bundles and compiling them can all be done Through The Web (TTW) in the new Resource Registries configuration panel.
 That way you can turn on development mode, compile your resources and then copy that compiled version into your package for distribution.
-Thus you do not need to know any newfangled Node.js technologies like grunt, gulp, bower, npm, and so on.
+Thus you don't need to know any newfangled Node.js technologies like grunt, gulp, bower, npm, and so on.

 ### Updating non-AMD scripts